AnmolPanchal/app-invitae/README.md

 Datasource
 -----------------
-A zipped TSV file containing over 120K variants is available at http://clinvitae.invitae.com/download which should serve as the list of genomic variants that the web application would search on.
+A zipped TSV file containing over 120K variants should serve as the list of genomic variants that the web application would search on.
 Each row in the TSV file represents a genomic variant and contains a gene column that represents the gene name that this variant is associated with.
 A genomic variant will have one and only one gene name that it belongs to, but multiple genomic variants can belong to the same gene name.

 Implementation
 ----------------------